 |Day 08 : Bagan, visit of traditional villages

 In addtion to impressive temples and pagodas, the village life is one of top attractions in Bagan.
-You will start the day by discovering Nyaung Oo market.
+Welcome this day by a morning visit to the bustling Nyaung Oo market.
 This is a colorful, lively and still very authentic market with various goods like food, vegetables, handicrafts and dried fruit.
-Move on the excursion with the authentic villages of Min Nan Thu and Phwa Saw, learning about lacquer making industry, how to make quality lacquer paintings art and you even can try yourself.
-At the end of the day, boat tour to see sunset.
+Delve deep to the local life through an excursion to the authentic villages of Min Nan Thu and Phwa Saw, learn about lacquer making industry, how to make quality lacquer paintings art and you even can try making yourself.
+At the end of the day, boat tour on the Irrawaddy River to contemplate the gorgeous sunset.

 Overnight in Bagan.

 |Day 09 : Bagan – Popa – Bagan